MiniWilford/it3048c-scripts/final_project/README.md

 Outlook: https://support.microsoft.com/en-us/account-billing/add-a-trusted-device-to-your-microsoft-account-fe3860c8-bc04-9770-e218-b4fd6b767f4b#TXT

 ## How to use:
 Download the script and ensure Python (https://www.python.org/downloads/release/python-3120/ or > v3.0) is installed and correctly set up with the Python PATH variable created on your machine.
 The default libraries that come with Python should be more than sufficient to run the script.
-If not you will need to install PIP and install tkinter and requests library for main functionality.
+If not you will need to install PIP and install `tkinter` and `requests` libraries for main functionality.

 During the initial launch you will be prompted to enter a location with an example.
 The script will automatically turn the first letter capital and everything after into lowercase, this is to enable a functional query parameter with the WeatherAPI being used.